anurag-111/expense-tracker/README.md

 **Endpoint:** `GET /expenses`

-Retrieve a paginated list of all expenses.
+Retrieve a paginated list of all expenses, providing insights into past expenditures.

 ### Get Expense by ID

 **Endpoint:** `GET /expenses/{id}`

-Retrieve a specific expense by its ID.
+Retrieve a specific expense by its unique ID, including details such as description, amount, category, and date.

 ### Delete Expense

 **Endpoint:** `DELETE /expenses`

-Delete an expense by its ID.
+Delete an expense by its ID, removing it from the records.

 ### Create Expense

 **Endpoint:** `POST /expenses`

-Create a new expense record.
+Create a new expense record by providing information like description, amount, category, and date.

 ### Update Expense

 **Endpoint:** `PUT /expenses/{id}`

-Update an existing expense by its ID.
+Update an existing expense by its ID, modifying attributes like description, amount, category, and date.

 ### Get Expenses by Category

 **Endpoint:** `GET /expenses/category`

-Retrieve expenses filtered by category.
+Retrieve expenses filtered by specific categories, offering insights into spending patterns.

 ### Get Expenses by Name

 **Endpoint:** `GET /expenses/name`

-Retrieve expenses filtered by name keyword.
+Retrieve expenses filtered by name keyword, allowing users to search for specific expenditures.

 ### Get Expenses by Date

 **Endpoint:** `GET /expenses/date`

-Retrieve expenses filtered by date range.
+Retrieve expenses filtered by a date range, helping users analyze their spending over a specific period.

+---

 ## User Profile